denten-books/plain-text/2-device.md

 [@searle_minds_1980].
 Plato, Descartes, Kuhlman, and Searle all pose a version of the same thought experiment, which aims to draw a line between the surface appearance of knowledge and an idea of deep, structural understanding opposed to mere functionalism.
-Reading should, these thinkers intuit, leave something behind.
+Reading and writing should, these thinkers intuit, leave something behind.
 A text must be somehow "joined and united" with the body, to paraphrase Descartes.
-For understanding to happen words must continue to produce meaning independent of the original inscription.
+For understanding to happen words must continue to produce meaning independent of their ordinating inscription.
 Internalists like Searle hold that the inscription and the mental state must achieve a measure of accordance.
+Functional appearances are not enough.

-Recall the famous *pharmakon* passage from Plato's *Phaedrus*, which explores the relationship between writing and mental impression.
+Recall the famous *pharmakon* passage from Plato's *Phaedrus*, which explores the relationship between writing and its impression on the mind.
 At the conclusion of the dialog, King Thamus objects to the technology [*ta tekhnēs*] of the written word, as he believes it will foster forgetfulness in the people who use it.
 Plato writes: "Their faith in extrinsic writing [*graphō exōthen*], by means of foreign impressions [*allotrion tupōn*] will diminish their intrinsic [*endothen autous*] capacity to remember" [@plato_euthyphro._1999].[^ln1-platotr] Plato thus contrasts the exterior figure of the inscription [*graphō exōthen*] with the intrinsic [*endothen*] human capacity to remember.
 The Greek *tupōn*, related to the English "type," literally means an impression.
-And in this case it is "foreign" or "othered" [*allotrion*].
+In this case it is also "foreign" or "othered" [*allotrion*].
 It comes from without.
 Like Moreno after him, Thamus finds thought externalized through typography problematic.
 True memory and thought for them both must come from within: it must be autopoietic and not allopoietic activity.
 For this reason, Socrates asks the young man to stop reciting the speech by heart in the beginning of the dialog.
-He wants Phaedrus to think for himself and not to merely regurgitate the thought of another---not be a parrot or an automaton, in other words.
+He wants Phaedrus to think for himself and not to merely regurgitate the thought of another---in other words, to stop being a mere parrot or an automaton.
 To truly understand something and to make a show of their comprehension, readers must do more than
 read: they must internalize.
 Much can go wrong in that process, but we expect for reading to ultimately leave an appropriate impression [*tupōn*] on the reader's mind.
-For understanding to take place, writing must produce "true" feelings and appetites, in the words of Descartes.
+For understanding to take place, writing must produce "true," in the words of Descartes, feelings and appetites.
 But what is true, appropriate, or proper?
-What does it mean to properly internalize or ingest an inscription?---that is the profound mystery always present even in the most mundane acts of reading and writing.
+What does it take to internalize or ingest an inscription properly?---that is the profound mystery always present even in the most mundane acts of reading and writing.

+## Thought Experiment II

-Turing's machine must be understood first in the general context of this broader tradition and second as a specific response to a series of thought experiments proposed by Ludwig Wittgenstein in the 1930s at King's College, Cambridge where Turing attended as a student and later as an instructor.[^ln1-timeline] Wittgenstein broached the problem of reading machines and comprehension initially in his *Blue and Brown Books* along with *Philosophical Grammar* (all compiled in the early 1930s), then in his lectures and remarks on the foundations of psychology and mathematics from the late 1930s, and finally in *Philosophical Investigations*, written between 1945 and 1949.
+I propose to view Turing's machine first within the broader tradition of questioning the correspondence between outward signs of thought and its inward structure, and second as a specific response to a series of thought experiments proposed by Ludwig Wittgenstein in the 1930s at Cambridge, where Turing studied in his early career and later taught.[^ln1-timeline]

+Wittgenstein broached the problem of reading machines and comprehension initially in his *Blue and Brown Books* along with *Philosophical Grammar* (all compiled in the early 1930s), then in his lectures and remarks on the foundations of psychology and mathematics from the late 1930s, and finally in *Philosophical Investigations*, written between 1945 and 1949.
 The earliest of these documents, *The Blue Book*, begins with a question of interpretation.
 "What is a meaning of a word?"
 Wittgenstein asks.
 And from the start, he cautions his students against choosing the easy answer, which holds that meaning resides in the head.
 Wittgenstein writes:

 > It is misleading then to talk of thinking as of a "mental activity".
 We may
 > say that thinking is essentially the activity of operating with signs.
 This